-- 6th March – TUC Women’s Delegation to meet Midlands Parliamentary Labour Party
+- 5 March – Visit to House of Commons to meet with the Parliamentary Labour Party

 The TUC in the Midlands is delighted to announce its 4th annual Women at Work Week, designed to highlight women workers in the week of International Women’s Day.
 A number of initiatives have been organised which affiliates, trades councils and the wider labour movement can attend and participate in.
 The events are;